core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * This document defines the usage of the least significant bit "Nonce Flag", 'd', in the second byte of the OSCORE Option containing the OSCORE flag bits 8-15.
 This flag bit is specified in {{iana-cons-flag-bits}}.

-   When it is set to 1, the compressed COSE object contains a 'nonce', to be used for the steps defined in {{ssec-derive-ctx}}.
-The 1 byte 'x' following 'kid context' (if any) encodes the size of 'nonce', together with signaling bits that indicate the specific behavior to adopt during the KUDOS execution.
-Specifically, the encoding of 'x' is as follows:
+   When it is set to 1, the compressed COSE object contains a field 'x' and a field 'nonce', to be used for the steps defined in {{ssec-derive-ctx}}.
+In particular, the 1 byte 'x' following 'kid context' (if any) encodes the size of the following field 'nonce', together with signaling bits that indicate the specific behavior to adopt during the KUDOS execution.

+   Hereafter, a message is referred to as a "KUDOS (request/response) message", if and only if the second byte of flags is present and the 'd' bit is set to 1.
+If that is not the case, the message is referred to as a "non KUDOS (request/response) message".

+   The encoding of 'x' is as follows:

    * The four least significant bits encode the 'nonce' size in bytes minus 1, namely 'm'.